Midland Airport & the Spaceport Business Park in Texas

-The Spaceport Business Park is the first in the country to be co-located with a major commercial airport.
+The Spaceport Business Park in Texas is the first in the country to be co-located with a major commercial airport.
 Access to Midland Airport and the FAA-certified commercial launch site is ideal for companies manufacturing and testing new technologies.

 - Approximately 1,680-acre property located in Midland County, Texas, and owned by the City of Midland.